freelawproject/hr/README.md

  - Regulatory posters — please review these to learn your rights

- - Our parantal leave policy
+ - Our parental leave policy

  - A reference to our whistle blower policy